superluminar-io/cdk-hello-world/README.md

 ### Bootstrap

-Let's get started by creating a completely new CDK stack.
+Start with creating a completely new CDK stack:

 1. Create a new folder: `mkdir cdk-hello-world`
 1. Jump into the folder: `cd cdk-hello-world`
-1. Init a CDK project: `npx cdk init app --language typescript`
+1. Initialize a CDK project: `npx cdk init app --language typescript`
 1. Update CDK to latest version: `npm i @aws-cdk/core@latest @aws-cdk/assert@latest aws-cdk@latest`
-1. Go to the file `bin/cdk-hello-world.ts` and add a prefix or suffix to the stack, e.g.:
+1. Go to the file `bin/cdk-hello-world.ts` and add a prefix or suffix to the CloudFormation stack name, e.g.:

    ```typescript
    #!/usr/bin/env node